 At direct contrast to The Exorcist’s blind acceptance of Catholic dogma was Ken Russell’s The Devils (1971) based on a true incident at a 17th Century convent, which sees that possession is no more than superstition and sexual hysteria and exorcism as a tool of political oppression by the Catholic Church.

-There are films that depict possession from other religions and culture such as possession by an Ancient Egyptian mummy queen in Blood from the Mummy’s Tomb (1971) and The Awakening (1980); Japanese ghosts in The House Where Evil Dwells (1982); assorted spirits in the Japanese Bugmaster (2006); a Jewish dybbuk in The Possession (2012) and Demon (2015); the fascinating Taiwanese Soul (2013); the Chinese Life After Life (2016); the South Korean The Wailing (2016); and spirits from Thai ghost houses in Ghost House (2017).
+There are films that depict possession from other religions and culture such as possession by a Jewish dybbuk in The Dybbuk (1937), The Possession (2012) and Demon (2015); an Ancient Egyptian mummy queen in Blood from the Mummy’s Tomb (1971) and The Awakening (1980); Japanese ghosts in The House Where Evil Dwells (1982); assorted spirits in the Japanese Bugmaster (2006); the fascinating Taiwanese Soul (2013); the Chinese Life After Life (2016); the South Korean The Wailing (2016); and spirits from Thai ghost houses in Ghost House (2017).

 Comedy and Light Fantasy